ewolff/service-mesh-primer/manuscript/04-Example.md

 ## Tracing {#section-example-tracing}

-As explained in [section 2.1](#section-why-monitoring), tracing might be important to trace calls across microservices and do a root cause analysis based on that information.
+As explained in [section 2.1](#section-why-monitoring), tracing might be important to trace calls across microservices and to do a root cause analysis based on that information.
 For tracing, Istio uses [Jaeger](https://www.jaegertracing.io/).